matheuseabra/trybe-crypto-index/README.md

 - supertest

 ## Improvements
-  - Setup CI/CD such as (CircleCI)[https://circleci.com/] or (GitHub Actions)[https://github.com/features/actions]
+  - Setup CI/CD such as [CircleCI](https://circleci.com/) or [GitHub Actions](https://github.com/features/actions).
   - "Dockerize" client and server for deployment.
   - Add API documentation with [swagger-express-ts](https://github.com/olivierlsc/swagger-express-ts).
-  - Add dependency injection of services into controllers with (inversify)[https://www.npmjs.com/package/inversify].
+  - Add Dependency Injection  with [inversify](https://www.npmjs.com/package/inversify).
-  - Refactor to Domain-driven approach in order to modularize the architecture by features.
+  - Refactor to Domain-Driven approach in order to modularize the architecture by features.

 ## Lincense

-This project is lincensed under the GNU General Public License v3.0
+This project is lincensed under the GNU General Public License v3.0.